-1. Qualitative disclosures 1.1 Approach used for computation of capital charge for operational risk (and for which the Bank is qualified) Bank has adopted Basic Indicator Approach as prescribed by RBI for computation of capital charge for Operational risk.
-Bank has initiated steps to move on to the Advanced measurement approach in due course.
+1. Qualitative disclosures 1.1 Approach used for computation of capital charge for operational risk (and for which the Bank is qualified) Bank is following the Basic Indicator Approach for computation of capital charge for operational risk.
+Bank has initiated steps for migrating to the advanced approaches in due course.